 Most of the new bloggers and webmasters offer their users to add dofollow links in their comments with an intention to get more traffic and reader engagement but as a result, they receive a big number of spam comments.
 Readers often add irrelevant comments under the blog posts even with bad links that are not relevant to your niche or topic.
 That’s why you should avoid dofollow links in blog comments to discourage your readers for spam comments.

 If you are using WordPress as CMS for your blog, then you can easily block some specific words or phrases that you really don’t want to see in comments made on your blog posts.
 Simply go to the ‘Discussion Settings’ on your WordPress dashboard and make a list of words that you want your readers to avoid in their comments.
 By doing so, you can prevent spam comments on your blog because all the comments would be moderated automatically and marked as spam.

-Remove URL field from comment form
+Remove URL field from the comment form

-As most of the spam comments are posted for the sake of backlinks, you can prevent spam on your blog by removing the website URL field from comment form.
+As most of the spam comments are posted for the sake of backlinks, you can prevent spam on your blog by removing the website URL field from the comment form.
 In this way, you can discourage readers who just post comments on your blog post just for getting link back to their sites and you will get comments from people who are truly interested in your writing.

 Akismet is one of the best plugins for WordPress to prevent spam comments and it is one of the recommended plugins for beginner bloggers and for experts as well.
-It is an amazing spam filtering service offered by the WordPress for its users to keep their blogs spam free.
-You just have to activate this plugin as it comes as pre-installed plugin along with WordPress installation.
+It is an amazing spam filtering service offered by WordPress for its users to keep their blogs spam free.
+You just have to activate this plugin as it comes as a pre-installed plugin along with WordPress installation.
 Akismet does an excellent job in catching SPAM comments and providing you the comments that look organic and useful for the blog.